AlessandroGnutti/SBGFTs/README.md

 --------------------
 main_exp.m performs the comparison between SBGFTs, KLTs and SOTs.

-main_exp_xx.m calculates the performance of the SBGFTs set with cardinality xx.
+main_exp_x.m calculates the performance of the SBGFTs set with cardinality x.
+You can set the internal variable 'numb' to x, with x in [1,40].

 main_exp_cardinality_reduction.m calculates the histogram of the SBGFTs.
 The resulting graph indices rank can be found in Indices.mat.